Hexagon End Table Makeover

 - Waterbased Polyurethane

-Before we can dive into the fun part – painting, and staining – we need to make sure our end table is prepped and ready for a makeover.
-Don’t skip preparing furniture before painting – it will make a huge difference in the end result!
+We need to make sure our piece is prepped and ready for a makeover.
+Don’t skip this step – it will make a huge difference in the end result!
+Here’s all about how to prepare furniture for painting.

-The first step is to clean the table thoroughly.
+The first step is to clean it thoroughly.
 We used Krud Kutter and a damp rag to remove any dirt, grease, or grime that may have built up over time.
 Our guide on how to clean furniture before painting will be very handy for this.

-After that, we had to sand the top of the table down to bare wood because the finish was all uneven and messed up.
+After that, we had to sand the top down to bare wood because the finish was all uneven and messed up.
+You should do this to smooth out any imperfections and make the paint job look better.
+Learn why sanding before painting furniture is important here.

 The Rotex 125 sander was faster at sanding, taking about half the time of the RTS 400 REQ.
-Once sanding was done, we used a tack cloth to get rid of any dust before moving on.
+After, we used a tack cloth to get rid of any dust before moving on.

-After that, we brought the table outside and gave it a couple of coats of clear shellac.
-This step is important because it helps the paint stick better and stops stains from coming through paint.
+After that, we brought the piece outside and gave it a couple of coats of clear shellac.
+This step is important because it helps for better adhesion and blocks bleedthrough.
+Here’s more on how to stop stains from coming through paint.
 We let the shellac dry overnight.

 Painting End Table Green